-You should always discuss this with your doctor and pharmacist first, because calcium supplements can interfere when taken with certain drugs.
-Examples of drugs they interfere with include bisphosphonates which are the number one treatment option for osteoporosis, levothyroxine used for hypothyroidism, and some antibiotics.
-(Source)
+You should always discuss this with your doctor and pharmacist first.
+Calcium supplements can interfere when taken with certain drugs.
+Examples of drugs they interfere with include:

 - Calcium carbonate is inexpensive, but it is best absorbed if you take it with food.